rabbitinspace/dotfiles/docs/ARCH.md

 Arch is now installed!

-Don't forget to do post-installation steps like setup network, add new user, setup `sudo`, etc.
+Don't forget to do post-installation steps like setup network, add new user, setup `sudo`, time sync (systemd), etc.

 # FAQ